samarthdd/icap-aks-delivery/documentation.md

 brew install argocd
 ```

-## Guide to install and using ArgoCD
+## 1.2 Guide to install and setup ArgoCD

 ArgoCD can be used through your CLI or a GUI - it is currently set up to manually sync new changes from the "main" branches of all the repos that contain the charts for each service.